-money in the hands of his faithful servitor, and ordered him to start for Bristol immediately, in pursuit of the fugitive.
+With these instructions, Mr. Pickwick placed a sum of money in the hands of his faithful servitor, and ordered him to start for Bristol immediately, in pursuit of the fugitive.

-Sam put a few necessaries in a carpet-bag, and was ready for starting.
-He stopped when he had got to the end of the passage, and walking quietly back, thrust his head in at the parlor door.
+Sam put a few necessaries in a carpet-bag, and was

+"There was an unfortunate occurrence here last | the end of the passage, and walking quietly back, thrust his head in at the parlor door.